tech-sushant/mcp-server/README.md

 ### Key benefits:

-- ✅ Works seamlessly in enterprise networks without worrying about firewalls or binaries.
+- ✅ Works seamlessly in enterprise networks without worrying about firewalls or binaries or where local installation is not allowed.

 - ✅ Secure OAuth integration – no password sharing or manual credential handling.